 - Chickenpox: can affect the pregnancy if a woman has not already had the infection.
 Report exposure to midwife and GP at any stage of exposure.
 The GP and antenatal carer will arrange a blood test to check for immunity.
-Shingles is caused by the same virus as chickenpox, so anyone who has not had chickenpox is potentially vulnerable to the infection if they have close contact with a case of shingles - Influenza: There is good evidence that pregnant women have a higher chance of developing complications if they get flu, particularly in the later stages of pregnancy.
-One of the most common complications of flu is bronchitis, a chest infection that can become serious and develop into pneumonia.
-The vaccine is available from September to January/February each year.
-It can be given at any time during your pregnancy and will help to protect the baby in the early months. - German measles (rubella): If a pregnant woman comes into contact with German measles she should inform her GP and antenatal carer immediately to ensure investigation.
+Shingles is caused by the same virus as chickenpox, so anyone who has not had chickenpox is potentially vulnerable to the infection if they have close contact with a case of shingles - German measles (rubella): If a pregnant woman comes into contact with German measles she should inform her GP and antenatal carer immediately to ensure investigation.
 The infection may affect the developing baby if the woman is not immune and is exposed in early pregnancy - Slapped cheek disease: (parvovirus B19) can occasionally affect an unborn child.
-If exposed early in pregnancy (before 20 weeks), inform whoever is giving antenatal care as this must be investigated promptly

-- Measles: during pregnancy can result in early delivery or even loss of the baby.
-If a pregnant woman is exposed she should immediately inform whoever is giving antenatal care to ensure investigation - Whooping Cough (Pertussis): Pregnant women can help protect their babies by getting vaccinated ideally at 20 weeks, after the foetal scan, up to 32 weeks pregnant.
-If for any reason you miss having the vaccine, you can still have it up until you go into labour.
+If exposed early in pregnancy (before 20 weeks), inform whoever is giving antenatal care as this must be investigated promptly - Measles: during pregnancy can result in early delivery or even loss of the baby.
+If a pregnant woman is exposed she should immediately inform whoever is giving antenatal care to ensure investigation